BMW iX3 review

 It's essentially an X3 with electric power, built on the same platform and with broadly similar looks – save for some aerodynamic wheels and subtle detailing.
 The same way the BMW i4 is effectively a zero-emissions version of the 4 Series Gran Coupe, or the new X1 SUV is available with electric power as the iX1.

 The iX3 comes with a single 282bhp electric motor fed by an 80kWh battery (74kWh of which is useable), with power sent to the rear wheels only – there's no four-wheel-drive version.
-A claimed range of up to 286 miles is competitive with rivals from Audi, Jaguar and Volvo, although a 6.8-second 0-62mph time means the iX3 trails them slightly when it comes to on-paper performance.
+A claimed range of up to 285 miles is competitive with rivals like the Jaguar I-Pace and Mercedes EQC, though recent updates for the Audi Q8 e-tron and Volvo XC40 see both of those cars comfortably surpass the 300-mile mark.

-Yet the iX3 feels very nearly as fast, with instant acceleration and plenty of grip – even on a slippery road.
-It’s actually pretty decent to drive, and if you can live with the slightly firm ride quality, it makes for a fantastic family car that also has the ability to put a smile on your face when you want it to.
+The BMW is a little down on power compared with those aforementioned dual-motor models, but a 0-62mph time of 6.8 seconds is nippy nonetheless.
+In fact, the iX3 feels very nearly as fast, with instant acceleration and plenty of grip – even on a slippery road.
+It’s actually pretty decent to drive, and if you can live with the slightly firm ride, it makes for a fantastic, practical family car that also has the ability to put a smile on your face when you want it to.

 Most Popular